ImSreyas/ImSreyas/README.md

-- 👋 Hi, I’m sreyas
+- 👋 Hi, I’m SREYAS
-- 👀 I’m interested in coding
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning android
+- 🌱 I’m currently learning ANDROID
 - 💞️ I’m looking to collaborate on anything that can help me learn...
-- 📫 How to reach me ... insta
+- 📫 How to reach me ... im__sreyas (insta)

 <!---
 sreyasProgrammer/sreyasProgrammer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.